kpgomez/reading-notes/text-editor.md

 ## Difference Between Text Editors and IDES

 An IDE includes a text editor, file manager, compiler, and debugger all in one software package

+## Things I want to know more about

+Why VS Code?